grygy/pv217-microservices-materials/01/README.md

     # windows
     scoop install maven
     ```
-5. Verify Maven installation
+4. Verify Maven installation
     ```bash
     mvn --version
     ```

 ### 1. Install Quarkus CLI

-Even though Quarkus application can be created using Maven, Quarkus CLI is a convenient tool to create and manage Quarkus applications.
+Even though Quarkus application can be created using Maven, Quarkus CLI is a convenient tool to create and manage
+Quarkus applications.

 1. Install Quarkus CLI
     - You can find more installation options [here](https://quarkus.io/guides/cli-tooling).
         ```bash
-      # linux SKDMAN!
+        # linux
-      sdk install quarkus
+        curl -Ls https://sh.jbang.dev | bash -s - trust add https://repo1.maven.org/maven2/io/quarkus/quarkus-cli/
+        curl -Ls https://sh.jbang.dev | bash -s - app install --fresh --force quarkus@quarkusio

         # mac Homebrew
         brew install quarkusio/tap/quarkus

         # windows Scoop
         scoop install quarkus-cli
         ```

 2. Check Quarkus CLI version
     ```bash
     quarkus --version
     # should be >= 3.6.0
     ```

 ### 2. Create a Quarkus application

 1. Create a Quarkus application

    Let's use `quarkus create app <groupID>:<artifactID>` to create a Quarkus application.
-We will add the `resteasy-reactive-jackson` extension to support REST endpoints.
+We will add
+   the `resteasy-reactive-jackson` extension to support REST endpoints.
     - `groupID` is the package name of the application.
 It is usually the reverse domain name of the organization.
     - `artifactID` is the name of the application (and .jar file).
     ```bash
     quarkus create app cz.muni.fi:flight-service --extension='resteasy-reactive-jackson'
     ```

 2. Explore the app

    Open the project in IntelliJ IDEA or your favorite IDE.

    The folder `flight-service` should be created.
 It contains the following files:
-    - `pom.xml` - MaThis is the Maven project file.
-It contains information like the project's name, version, dependencies, and plugins.
+    - `pom.xml` - This is the Maven project file.
+It contains information like the project's name, version,
+      dependencies, and plugins.
 It's essential for building and managing the project.
     - `src/main/resources/application.properties` - This file is used for application configuration.
-You can define various settings related to your application here.
+You can define
+      various settings related to your application here.
     - `src/main/java/cz/muni/fi//GreetingResource.java` - This is a REST endpoint.
-It's a simple Java class that handles HTTP requests and returns responses.
+It's a simple Java class that handles
+      HTTP requests and returns responses.
     - `src/test/java/cz/muni/fi//GreetingResourceTest.java` - This is a unit test for the REST endpoint.
-It helps ensure your code works as expected.
+It helps ensure
+      your code works as expected.
     - `src/test/java/cz/muni/fi//GreetingResourceIT.java` - This is an integration test for the REST endpoint.
+It tests
-It tests how different parts of the application work together.
+      how different parts of the application work together.

 ### 3. Run the application